MathieuNls/bianca/bianca.md

 Also, there is nothing that prevents us from using other text-based code comparisons engines, if need be.
 In conclusion, internal and external validity have both been minimized by choosing a set of 42 different systems, using input data that can be found in any programming languages and version systems (commit and changesets).

-# Discussion {#sec:discuss}

-\comment{Mathieu}{THIS IS STILL A WORK IN PROGRESS.
-I'D LIKE TO HAVE YOUR INPUTS ON WHAT SHOULD GO HERE.}

-\comment{Emad}{A possible discussion point to examine is how much history is needed vs. accuracy of BIANCA}
-\comment{Emad}{Can we examine the relationship between $\alpha$ and accuracy.}
-\comment{Emad}{Can we examine the relationship between the number of dependencies a project has and accuracy of BIANCA as another discussion point.}

-In this section, we discuss the key lessons learned while designing and validating BIANCA.

-Despite the recent advances in the field, the literature shows that many existing software maintenance tools have yet to be adopted by industry [@Lewis2013; @Foss2015; @Layman2007; @Ayewah2007; @Ayewah2008; @Johnson2013; @Norman2013; @Hovemeyer2004; @Lopez2011] and, we believe that the root factors (Integration with the developer's workflow, corrective actions, cross-project knowledge, false positives) can be partly addressed by steering away from statistical model.

-- It is possible to prevent defect insertion by using code changeset analysis
-- It is possible to propose corrective actions after *risky* detection
-- Project sharing dependencies are subjects to the same issues
-- A high precision (i.e. true positives) is achievable using code analysis.

 # Conclusion {#sec:conclusion}

-In this paper, we presented BIANCA (Bug Insertion ANticipation by Clone Analysis at commit time) an approach that can detect risky commit (i.e. commit likely to lead to a bug report) with a 90.75% precision and a 37.15% recall.
+In this paper, we presented BIANCA (Bug Insertion ANticipation by Clone Analysis at commit time), an approach that can detect risky commits (i.e., commit likely to lead to a bug report) with  90.75% precision and 37.15% recall.
-BIANCA uses code comparison of similar projects rather than statistical models built on change-level metrics.
-Moreover, BIANCA is able to perform its detection of risky commit before the commit actually reaches the central repository using pre-commit hooks.
+BIANCA uses clone detection techniques and project dependency analysis to detect risky commits within and across dependant projects.
+BIANCA is able to perform its detection of risky commits before the commits actually reach the central repository using pre-commit hooks. in addition, because it relies on code comparison, BIANCA does not only detect risky commits but also makes recommendations to developers on how to fix them.
+We believe that this makes BIANCA a practical approach for preventing bugs and propose corrective measures  that integrates well with the developers work flow through the commit mechanism.
-Finally, BIANCA is able to show the engineers the root cause behind the _riskiness_ of their commit with code.
-Indeed, BIANCA presents engineers the defect introducing change against which the current commit has been matched and the related fixes.
-We believe that all these characteristics can make engineers more interested and likely to adopt bug prediction tools as we (a) integrate ourselves with the developer's workflow, (b) propose concrete corrective action and (c) leverage historical code from similar projects.

-To build on this work, we need to conduct an human study with developers and engineers in order to gather their feedback on the approach.
+To build on this work, we need to conduct a human study with developers in order to gather their feedback on the approach.
 These feedbacks will help us to fine-tune the approach.
-Also, we want to improve BIANCA to support Type 4 clones.
+Also, we want to improve BIANCA to support Type 4 clones to further improve  accuracy .

 # Reproduction Package